Drugs of concern

-- amphetamines were the most common principal drug of concern for clients in South Australia (35% of episodes) (Figure 18; Tables SE SA.10)
+- alcohol was the most common principal drug of concern for clients in the Australian Capital Territory (43% of episodes) (Figure 26; Tables SE ACT.10)

 Clients can nominate up to 5 additional drugs of concern, these drugs are not necessarily the subject of any treatment within the episode (see Technical notes).

 When the client reported additional drugs of concern: